OWASP/www-project-ai-security-and-privacy-guide/owaspaiwiki.md

 **OWASP AI Wiki**
 Living document for worldwide AI security exchange.
-Input to Global and European standardisation trajects, linked to the EU AI act, and including norms such as ISO/IEC 27090
+Collecting input to Global and European standardisation activities, linked to the EU AI act, and including norms such as ISO/IEC 27090.

 **This document**
 This document discusses AI cyber security threats and controls.